Pausing ultrafast melting by timed multiple femtosecond-laser pulses: Acknowledgments

 Computations were performed at the Lichtenberg High Performance Computer of the Technical University Darmstadt and the Pinnacles cluster at UC Merced, supported by National Science Foundation Award OAC-2019144.
 T.Z. was supported by the Deutsche Forschungsgemeinschaft through the project ZI 1858/1-1.
 D.A.S. was supported by the U.S. Department of Energy, National Nuclear Security Administration, Minority Serving Institution Partnership Program, under Award DE-NA0003984.
-M.E.G was supported by the Deutsche Forschungsgemeinschaft through the project GA465/15-2 and the Federal Ministry of Education and Research (BMBF) through project DIQTOK.
+T.Z. and D.A.S. were also supported by the Multi-Campus Research Programs and Initiatives of the University of California, Grant Number M23PR5854.
+M.E.G was supported by the Deutsche Forschungsgemeinschaft through the project GA 465/27-1 and the Federal Ministry of Education and Research (BMBF) through project DIQTOK.